larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 This memo describes the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
 It creates a
-moderator team to draft procedures and to facilitate their consistent application.
+moderator team to develop procedures and to facilitate their consistent application.

 This memo makes the following changes: